SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/minute-volume.md

 This feature is in Beta.
 To participate, contact your Sumo Logic account executive.
 :::

-Ingest Budgets Minute Volume, as the name suggests, lets you control data ingestion to minute granularity.
-This granular control in data ingestion protects against Ingestion surges and spikes thus safeguarding your account against throttling.
+Ingest Budgets Minute Volume lets you control data ingestion to minute granularity.
+This granular control in data ingestion protects against Ingestion surges and spikes, thus safeguarding your account against throttling.

 Log data can be assigned to an ingest budget that defines a minute log capacity limit.
 The capacity is tracked based on the combined volume from all sources of log data.
 When an ingest budget's capacity is reached, you can have Sumo Logic stop collecting the log data assigned to it to safeguard against data volume spikes.